rockfishtaco/numbydumby/README.md

 # numbydumby
-a fun project to learn math concepts for helmet wearing teenagers
+a fun place to understand functional maths a bundle of fun content related to understanding maths